xexlabs/xex-contracts/ROADMAP.md

 -   Implemented new game mechanics with dynamic term dates, bonus rewards, and rewards pool management.
 -   Each dungeon has its own reward amounts now.
 Once depleted, users can't play on the dungeon anymore.
 -   Added difficulty factor to calculate term date for new game sessions.
+-   Setted the failure claim percentage to exactly 20%.
+-   Added check to ensure that the claim amount does not exceed 2x the initial mint.
+-   Added max bonus as max deposit.

 ## 3. Xexadons: Simplified staking with scalable rewards